nimble-platform/delegate-service/README.md

 ### deploy the delegate service on Staging
 follow these steps:
 1. git clone delegate service project
-2. go to the file `src/main/resources/eureka-client.properties` and change `eureka.name=Staging`
+2. go to the file `src/main/resources/eureka-client.properties` and change `eureka.name=Staging` and `eureka.homePageUrl=nimble-staging.salzburgresearch.at`
 3. build the project using mvn and create a docker image locally with the following command: `mvn compile ; mvn package ; docker build -t nimbleplatform/delegate-service:staging .`
 4. need to update docker-compose.yml and add these lines (under services):
 ```